justarandomgeek/factorio-computer/Readme.md

     * Retrieve a frame to one of the stacks in rIndex, as selected by `signal-I`.
       * [rIndex.stack] -> Rd
       * rIndex.stack++
+    * As a special case, the stack pointer will not be incremented if Rd is rIndex.

 #### 85: Append (not yet implemented)
   Store a frame to an array in one of the index pointers.